kwadroke/free-hl-data/README.md

 All files included in this repository are licensed [CC0/Public Domain](https://creativecommons.org/publicdomain/zero/1.0/legalcode).
 Image files are either created from scratch or from Public Domain files.

-Files are best used with projects such as [FreeCS](https://github.com/eukara/FreeCS) and the other engines.
+Files are best used with projects such as [FreeCS](https://github.com/eukara/FreeCS) and other similar engines & games.

 # Notice!